 Fair Value Option

 The Company has the irrevocable option to report most financial assets and financial liabilities at fair value on an instrument-by-instrument basis, with changes in fair value reported in earnings.
-The Company elected to account for the convertible note issued to the Major Investor in the three-month period ended March 31, 2021 under the fair value option.
-See Note 10 to the consolidated financial statements.
+The Company elected to account for the convertible note issued to the Major Investor in February 2021 under the fair value option.
+See Note 11 to the consolidated financial statements.

-Intangible assets consist of Vyant’s customer relationships and tradename that were acquired in the Merger, which are being amortized using the straight-line method over the estimated useful lives of the assets of ten years.
+Intangible assets consist of Vyant Bio’s customer relationships and tradename that were acquired in the Merger, which are being amortized using the straight-line method over the estimated useful lives of the assets of ten years.
 Amortization expense for these intangible assets aggregated $238 thousand and $475 thousand for the three and nine months ended September 30, 2021.

 The Company’s purchased fixed assets are stated at cost.
 Fixed assets under finance leases are stated at the present value of minimum lease payments.

 Goodwill represents the excess of the purchase price over the fair value of net tangible and identified intangible assets acquired in a business combination.
 Goodwill is not amortized but is evaluated at least annually for impairment or when a change in facts and circumstances indicate that the fair value of the goodwill may be below the carrying value.
-No impairment losses were recognized during the quarters ended March 31, 2021 and 2020.
+No impairment losses were recognized during the three and nine months ended September 30, 2021 and 2020.

 The Company leases office space, laboratory facilities, and equipment.
-The Company determines if an arrangement is or contains a lease at contract inception and recognizes a right-of-use (ROU) asset and a lease liability at the lease commencement date.
+The Company determines if an arrangement is or contains a lease at contract inception and recognizes a ROU asset and a lease liability at the lease commencement date.